A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: DATT-NET

 \subsection{Facial Anchors}

-To capture the facial keypoints of the divers at different scales, we perform the network supervision at patch levels on the feature pyramid.
+To detect the facial keypoints of the divers at different scales, we perform the network supervision at patch levels on the feature pyramid.
 These patches, called \textit{anchors}, were introduced in~\cite{wang2017face} for enabling multi-scale face detection.
-Since underwater human-robot interaction takes place at a reasonably close distance, we select $16$ as the smallest anchor size to capture distant divers.
+Since underwater HRI takes place at a reasonably close distance, we select $16$ as the smallest anchor size to detect the distant divers' faces.
 As for the rest, we use anchors of sizes $32, 64, 128,$ and $256$.
 Anchors $16$ and $32$ work on level $P_1$, $64$ and $128$ on level $P_2$, and finally the anchor $256$ works on level $P_3$.
 All the anchors have square dimensions.
-We consider an anchor to have a diver face if it matches with the ground truth bounding box with an Intersection over Union (IoU) value of at least $60\%$ and to have background if the IoU is less than $0.4$.
+We consider an anchor to have a diver face if it matches with the ground truth bounding box with an Intersection over Union (IoU) value of at least $0.6$ and to have background if the IoU is less than $0.4$.
 All other anchors are ignored.